efelicidario/simpleWeatherApp/README.md

 # Simple Weather Web App
 Weather web app widget using `HTML, CSS, JS, OpenWeather API`
+Built-in API request by city name
+You can call by city name or city name, state code and country code.
+Please note that searching by states available only for the USA locations.

 ![searchSD](images/search2.jpg)